-The frequencies of some care elements varied with visit number, as depicted in Figures 1a-1c.
-Generally, giving information and advice happened more frequently in the initial two visits, whereas many elements of care were provided with a somewhat constant frequency.
-GPs most often referred to PTs and DCs in the first two visits, MRI referrals were relatively stable, whereas referrals to the Spine Centre in secondary care were more frequent in later visits.
+The frequencies of some care elements varied with visit number, as depicted in figure 1A-C. Generally, giving information and advice happened more frequently in the initial two visits, whereas many elements of care were provided with a somewhat constant frequency.
+GPs most often referred to PTs and DCs in the first two visits, MRI referrals were relatively stable, whereas referrals to the spine centre in secondary care were more frequent in later visits.